Co-Director/CEO Tanya Kiang Co-Director/Company Secretary Trish Lambe

 Part-time writer in residence/ weekend front of house, Bookshop Darren Campion

 Irish Gallery of Photography Ltd is a not for profit organisation.
-Irish Gallery of Photography (trading as Gallery of Photography) is a single member company.
+Irish Gallery of Photography (registered business name Gallery of Photography Ireland) is a single member company.

 The organisation keeps detailed financial records, maintains strict financial controls and is transparent in its audited financial statements.
-The most recent statement of audited accounts (2015) is available here.
-We plan to comply with the Standards of Recommended Practices in 2015.
-The organisation complies with all regulatory requirements and operates in accordance with its Memorandum of Association (currently under review) can be viewed here.
+The most recent statement of audited accounts (2016) is available here.
+The Irish Gallery of Photography Limited complies with all regulatory requirements and operates in accordance with its Constitution can be viewed here.
 To view our commitment to the implementation of the Code of Good Governance click here

 Company Secretary Trish Lambe